LupoSun/luposun.github.io/content/Project_2.md

 This project taught me:
 - High frequencies = crispy details.
 Low frequencies = the big picture.
-- Gaussian stacks = the secret sauce of seamless blending.
 - Masks are powerful: soft ones hide your crimes, hard ones expose them.
 - Alignment and color balance matter as much as math.
 - And most importantly: hybrid images are a great way to gaslight your friends.